 In our walk, we are to imitate Yeshua Messiah – the Word made flesh.
 Messiah was perfect.
-He lived the Torah perfectly.
+He lived and walked out the Torah instructions perfectly.
 The Torah is the Word of God and is the Will of God for all men.
 John 1 says that Yeshua is the Word and the Word became flesh.
 He is the Word in flesh.
 The same Word that was in Him, was the same Word that He outwardly practiced and preached.
 The Word that is in Him is supposed to be the same Word that is in us.
 In imitating Him, we should also outwardly practice obeying the Word as He did.

 In the beginning was the Word, and the Word was with God, and the Word was God… and the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth.
 John 1:1, 14

 Sin is defined by the Scriptures as lawlessness (1 John 3:4).
 In order for there to be lawlessness, there has to be a law.
 What law?
 The Father’s. of course!
 Just because you don’t like obeying certain Torah commands, doesn’t mean they are not sin.
 If we choose just certain ones to obey because it’s convenient or it benefits us, then we are being double-minded.
 What does the Bible say about the double-minded?

 I hate the double–minded, but I love your law.
 Psalms 119:113

 He is a double–minded man, unstable in all his ways.
 James 1:8

 Draw near to God, and He will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double–minded.
 James 4:8